 Art by Al Feldstein • © William M. Gaines Agent, Inc.

-Next time: The Program Books of WonderCon and APE, the Alternative Press Expo.
+Next time: My favorite Comic-Con event, that big monkey, APE, the Alternative Press Expo.
+RIP.